Last updated: January 14, 2022

 - Payment/billing information (where an app or website is 'paid for');

-- Eligibility information (e.g., for student and teacher editions of apps [https://www.adobe.com/fragments/textandimage/education/edu-ste-eligibility-students.html]);
+- Eligibility information (e.g., for student and teacher editions [https://www.adobe.com/offer-terms/eduction_institution_eligibility.html] of apps);

-- Types of apps and websites of interest; and
+- Types of Services and Software of interest; and

-We collect information about how you use our apps and websites, including when you use a desktop app feature that takes you online (such as a photo syncing feature).
-Depending on the app or website, this information may be anonymous or it may be associated with you.
+We collect information about how you use our Services and Software, including when you use a desktop app feature that takes you online (such as a photo syncing feature).
+Depending on the Services and Software, this information may be associated with your device or browser or it may be associated with your Adobe account.
 It includes:

 - IP address;